arcxp/fusion-engine-logs/README.md

-# Arc XP Log Forwarding to AWS CloudWatch & s3

-## Overview
+# How to Configure Fusion Engine Logs Forwarding
+In any software application of sufficient size and complexity, you'll have to deal with log management and forwarding.
 This guide outlines the step-by-step process for configuring an Arc XP client’s AWS account to receive logs from Arc XP's Fusion rendering engine.

 It includes detailed instructions on: